 Photos & Videos

-This was the big day, the day to explore Bali outside of Kuta with the help of my local driver Made Dana.
+This was the big exploring day, a chance to explore Bali outside of Kuta with the help of a local driver Made Dana.
 A work colleague supplied my with Dana’s details and I found him to be very good at finding great places to visit.

 Next up was a visit to the Blangsinga Waterfall.
 It’s a bit of a hike to get there (given the humidity) and you don’t want to fall off some of the walk ways but it’s definitely worth it.
-Apparently some people used to dive off the cliff, very stupid people I’d say.
+Apparently some people used to dive off the cliff as a sign of bravely, but not everyone survives.

 Between these locations I visited the following cooperatives and businesses, getting to watch locals craft their goods:

 - Dewa Putu Toris (Studio of Artists) – paintings;